The Pioneers- The 1970s

 The press had a crack down on the fraternity system in the university in the aftermath of these successive fraternity-related violence that in 1997, the Artist Circle Fraternity under Past Supreme Master Mel Mancenido ’94 was among the fraternities to participate in the truce to promote harmony among fraternities on campus with the symbolic surrender of hazing paraphernalia.
 Other fraternities gave out their paddles; AC Fraternity, then and now known as a peaceful fraternity of artists, surrendered nothing but a six-inch thick slob of steel used to make armatures for sculptures.

-The Artists’ Circle’s preserved its effort to maintain the peace and its commitment to a NO HAZING POLICY.
+The Artists’ Circle preserved its effort to maintain the peace and its commitment to a NO HAZING POLICY.

 Among the many commissions the AC Fraternity received during that decade is the mural at the second floor of the old Arts and Science Building, now known as Palma Hall: “Isandaang-taong bukang liwayway”.
 It was made to commemorate the 100th Anniversary of the Philippine Revolution in 1996.
 The mural was sponsored by the Office of Initiatives for Culture and the Arts under Professor Dodo Defeo.
 It is now considered aa symbol of the UP College of Social Sciences and Philosophy.

-During the 29th year of the Fraternity, an Alumni Foundation was established to aide in financing projects of the Fraternity and to conduct its very own scholarship grants.
+During the 29th year of the Fraternity, an Alumni Foundation was established to help finance projects by the Fraternity and to conduct its very own scholarship grants.
 The Artists’ Circle Foundation is now the primary fund-raising entity of A.C.
 Fraternity and its primary focus is to support the education, leadership and development of the collegiate chapter in UP Diliman, individuals of the Fraternity and deserving fine arts majors (non-members).

 The Fund raising campaigns of the A.C.
 Foundation is very aggressive and only after two years, it has gathered a considerable amount of financial support for its endeavors.
 It’s current president is the former Supremo Joven Alcala ’86.